Skip to main content

 Background

-The research group takes as its starting point the problem statement that
+The research group takes as its starting point the statement that

-are not properly defined, described and sufficiently taken into account in
+they are not properly defined, described, and sufficiently taken into

-protocol and standarization development.
-Not protecting these characteristics
+account in protocol and standards development.
+Not protecting these

-could result in (partial) loss of functionality and connectivity.
+characteristics could result in (partial) loss of functionality and

-Internet are not value neutral [RFC3935] and can have lasting impacts on public
+Internet are not value neutral and can have lasting impacts on public

-As evinced by RFC 1958, the Internet aims to be the global network of networks
+The Internet aims to be the global network of networks that provides

-that provides unfettered connectivity to all users at all times and for any
+unfettered connectivity to all users at all times and for any content.

-content.
-Open, secure and reliable connectivity is essential for rights such as
+Open, secure, and reliable connectivity is essential for rights such as

 freedom of expression and freedom of association.
 Since the Internet’s